makrai/notes/shwartz2004-unsup-commonsense-qa-selftalk.md

   * e.g. “Dante was born in [MASK]” assigns the highest probability to Rome
-* Davison+ (2019) similarly showed that BERT assigns higher scores to natural language fragments of true rather than fictitious ConceptNet triplets, and semi-automated the template creation by using GPT2 to score hand-crafted templates.
-While both works have shown somewhat promising results,
+* Davison+ (2019) similarly showed that BERT assigns higher scores to natural language fragments of true rather than fictitious ConceptNet triplets, and semi-automated the template creation by using GPT2 to score hand-crafted templates
 * hE
   * Kassner and Schütze (2019) showed that negated facts are also considered likely by the LM, while
   * Logan+ (2019) pointed out that LMs may over-generalize and produce incorrect facts such as “Barack Obama’s wife is Hillary”